-The REASON IT IS IMPOSSIBLE TO NIBBLE AROUND THE EDGES OF THIS is that the only way it works the only way to truly "gain Christ" and "be found in Him"-is to give oneself wholly to it.
+The ONLY WAY to truly "gain Christ" and "be found in Him" is to give oneself wholly to it.
 One cannot buy only five cents worth of Christ and expect to "know Him."
 Further, the entirety of the concept, from beginning to end, is utterly, and unapologetically, other-worldly.

-To the world system this business of gaining Christ is simply bizarre, ridiculous, nonsensical,

-Gaining Obrist and just a bit creepy, because (as any good Baptist will point out), it requires total immersion.
-It is something beyond lordship, which, at its root, is essentially obedience.
+To the world system this business of gaining Christ is simply bizarre, ridiculous, nonsensical, and just a bit creepy, because (as any good Baptist will point out), it requires total immersion.
+It is the essential definition of lordship, which, at its root, is simple obedience.
 Anyone owned by a lord, is to obey what his lord tells him to do.
 And believe it: Christians are owned.